NBAH79/HeeckerenTest/README.md

 <h2>The plugins are in the PLUGINS directory.
 Put it into your Procon\plugins\bf3 directory.</h2>

-The plugin Holmes write guids of players who visited the game server for manual ban.
+The additional plugin Holmes records all the guids of players who visited the game server.
+It's for manual ban by guid.

 <image src="https://github.com/NBAH79/HeeckerenTest/blob/main/Screenshot_2.png" width="50%" height="50%"/>